nushackers/vcs-workshop/basics/02_basics.md

 !SLIDE

-# if `hg status` is silent, then nothing has changed
+# If `hg status` is silent, then nothing has changed

 !SLIDE

-# but for the paranoid:
+# But for the paranoid:

 	$ hg status --all
 	C index.html